Phil Welch - Endurance Mountain Biker

 Author

-In 2012, I finished 2nd at WEMBO's World 24 hour 40-44 solo at Finale Ligure, Italy.
+Silver Medalist in WEMBO's World MTB 24 hour 40-44 solo at Finale Ligure, Italy, 2012

-I have completed several of the World's biggest stage races, including the Crocodile Trophy in Australia, the Mongolia Bike Challenge, the Sudety in Poland and the Andalucia Bike Race.
+I have completed several of the World's biggest stage races, including the Crocodile Trophy in Australia, the Mongolia Bike Challenge, the Sudety in Poland and the Andalucia Bike Race

 Categories